bzick/tokenizer/readme.md

 Keyword may be modified with `tokenizer.AllowKeywordSymbols(majorSymbols, minorSymbols)`

-- Major symbols (any quantity in the keyword) can be at the beginning, in the middle and in the end of the keyword.
+- Major symbols (any quantity in the keyword) can be in the beginning, in the middle and at the end of the keyword.
-- Minor symbols (any quantity in the keyword) can be in the middle and in the end of the keyword.
+- Minor symbols (any quantity in the keyword) can be in the middle and at the end of the keyword.

 ```go
 parser.AllowKeywordSymbols(tokenizer.Underscore, tokenizer.Numbers)